TheRealDeluxee/CaSa/readme.txt

 ## Installation

 1. Install Python 3
-2. Installation Dependencies: pip3 install pandas numpy yfinance scipy matplotlib plotly schedule requests pytrends configparser http.client urllib3
+2. Install Dependencies: pip3 install pandas numpy yfinance scipy matplotlib plotly schedule requests pytrends configparser http.client urllib3
 3. Create config.ini in root, see #Configuration File section
 4. Run the Script: python main.py

 Note: I'm using RockPi3 with armbian OS and starting the script over a SSH connection.
-Over a mapping folder e.g. samba (smb.conf) you can than edit the config.ini.
+Over a mapping folder e.g. samba (smb.conf) you can then edit the config.ini.

 ## Get a Pushover message